damitasalmon/field-notes/docs/git-portable.md

 File > Preferences > Profiles > Portable

+From the error msg, click the cog > Manage extension

 ![Error Pop-up](assets/images/git-portable/git-portable_001.jpg)

+Click the cog to go into extension settings.

 ![Git Extension Settings](assets/images/git-portable/git-portable_002.jpg)

+Search for path to bring up relevant settings.
+Click the cog next to 'Git Path' to make sure the setting is being synced to the profile.

 ![Search Path](assets/images/git-portable/git-portable_003.jpg)

-Sync Setting to Portable Profile - hopefully this means you won't have to do this again.... then click "Edit in settings.json" to open the settings page for this profile.
+Then click "Edit in settings.json" to open the settings page for this profile.

 ![Sync Setting](assets/images/git-portable/git-portable_004.jpg)